mynodebtc/mynode_docs/docs/lightning/rtl.md

 You can use RTL from any browser that is able to access your myNode installation.

-If you are accessing RTL from inside the network on which your myNode installation resides, you can open a browser window and enter <your.mynode.network.IP:3010> into the address bar.

-If you are accessing RTL remotely using the premium features: VPN or Tor, you can open a browser window and enter either <your.home.IP.address:3010> or <your.Tor.hidden.service.address:3010>, depending on which premium feature you are using at the time.

-Premium users can get all of their Tor Hidden Service addresses by going to the myNode home page and clicking on the "Tor Services" button in the "Services" area of the page.

 Once a Lightning wallet [has been created](https://mynodebtc.com/guide/create_lightning_wallet) on your device, the RTL app will be available via a button on the home page.

 <center>